HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 ### 4. Adjust variables and _wsgi.py depending on your choice of model.

 **Choosing whether to use Advanced or ONNX model**
-- To use AdvancedSAM model, set RUN_ONNX_SAM environment variable to False (this is the default in the code)
+- To use AdvancedSAM model, set RUN_ONNX_SAM environment variable to False (this is the default in the code, you only have to adjust the environment variable if it is set to something previously)
 - To use ONNX model, set RUN_ONNX_SAM environment variable to True

 **To choose between MobileSAM and regular SAM architectures when using AdvancedSAM**
-- To use MobileSAM: set SAM_CHOICE environment variable to "MobileSAM" (this is the default in the code)
+- To use MobileSAM: set SAM_CHOICE environment variable to "MobileSAM" (this is the default in the code, you only have to adjust the environment variable if it is set to something previously)
 - To use regular SAM: set SAM_CHOICE environment variable to "SAM"

 ### 5. Start the Backend and Run Label Studio